lhtpku/ml_andrew/README.md

-my exercise on machine learning at coursera.
+my exercise on machine learning from coursera.